zerobug110/bantaba/README.md

 # bantaba
-a social media application with react, typescript and firebase
+A social media application with react, typescript and firebase